PedroCarrinhoRibeiro/UPMEM_GEMM/README.md

 UPMEM and C parallel implementation of the General Matrix multiplication (GEMM) for UPMEM DIMMs.
-The multiplication is conducted using Multi DPUs and Mutithreading.
+The multiplication is conducted using Multi DPUs and Mutithreading as desccribed by Pedro Carrinho et al (https://ieeexplore.ieee.org/abstract/document/10768222).
 The implementation follows a host-device fashion and the MRAM banks of the UPMEM DIMMs are used.

 I highly advise that you read https://ieeexplore.ieee.org/abstract/document/10768222 before using the code.